 Building the financial model

 Building a financial model without current environmental metadata can be a daunting task.
-DBMSys helps develop a model by showing a breakdown of what the current state is and comparing the possible solutions that have been predetermined from the client’s guidance.
+DBMSys helps develop a model by showing a breakdown of the current state and by comparing the possible solutions that have been predetermined from the client’s guidance.

 Some of the possible scenarios that can be compared include:

-- Move existing servers to Azure/AWS/GCP virtual machines with or without consolidation
+- Move existing servers to Azure, AWS, or GCP virtual machines with or without consolidation

 - Perform Consolidation among existing on-premises servers